snsaiphoo/binf6110_assignment4/README.md

 <br>

 Figure 18 displays the GO ORA dot plot for macrophages at D14 compared to D05.
 The most significantly enriched pathways include cellular response to tumor necrosis factor and response to tumor necrosis factor, which show the highest gene ratios and lowest adjusted p-values.
 Additional enriched pathways include those related to protein stress responses such as endoplasmic reticulum unfolded protein response and response to unfolded protein, as well as pathways involved in the negative regulation of apoptotic signaling.
-Overall, the enriched pathways at D14 are associated with inflammatory signaling, protein stress responses, and cell survival.

 <br>

 ## Discussion

 ## References